shioyama/mobility/README.md

 #=> "mobilité"
 ```

+Note that setting the locale this way will pass an option `locale: true` to the
+backend and all plugins.
+Plugins may use this option to change their behavior
+(passing the locale explicitly this way, for example, disables
+[fallbacks](#fallbacks), see below for details).

 You can also *set* the value of an attribute this way; however, since the
 `word.name = <value>` syntax does not accept any options, the only way to do this is to
 use `send` (this is included mostly for consistency):